SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/exercises.md

 ===

-### Exericse 3
+### Exercise 3

-Also use the different colors for each species within the plot geometry layer.

-Hint: You will need a `scale_` function
+stringr::str_split vector on "to" for separating beginning and end of durations. variable truncation on dates. return list of date pairs

+then test out ymd with different truncation levels eg ymd(c("2009-10-10", "2009-10", "2009"), truncated = 0|1|2)

 [View solution](#solution-3)
 {:.notes}

-===

 ### Exercise 4

-*Bonus fun!*

-Use the proper notation for the isotope ratio in the X axis label.
+Also use the different colors for each species within the plot geometry layer.

+Hint: You will need a `scale_` function

 [View solution](#solution-4)
 {:.notes}